w3c/dpv/code/style-guide.md

 ## Terms

 1. Term
-    1. Should be a continuos string of alphanumeric characters without spaces or special characters.
+    1. Should be a continuous string of alphanumeric characters without spaces or special characters.
     2. Is intended to be both machine and human readable.
     3. Should be in English (UK) unless representing a specific concept where no alternative is possible or suitable.
     4. For classes, should be in *PascalCase* (leading capital-case).
-    5. For properties, should be in *camel_Case* (leading small-case with underscore separation), with a suitable prefix expressing application or association, e.g. hasX or isY or forZ
+    5. For properties, should be in *camelCase* (leading small-case), with a suitable prefix expressing application or association, e.g. 'hasX' or 'isY' or 'forZ'
-    6. Use of 'and', 'or', or similar terms in labels is omitted from corresponding Term, e.g. 'X and Y' label has term as 'XY'
+    6. Use of 'and', 'or', or similar terms in labels is omitted from corresponding Term, e.g., 'X and Y' label has term as 'XY'
-    7. Status should be one of: accepted, modified, proposed, deprecated
+    7. Status should be one of: accepted, modified, changed, proposed, deprecated, sunset

 2. Label
     1. Should be a set of strings separated by spaces or special characters as appropriate.